realworldocaml/book/en/compiler-frontend.md

 The first directive loads the <command>ocamlfind</command> top-level interface that lets you require <command>ocamlfind</command> packages (including all their dependent packages).
 The second directive instructs the top-level to filter all phrases via Camlp4.
-You can now run `utop` and load the syntax extensions in.
+You can now run <command>utop</command> and load the syntax extensions in.
 We'll use the `comparelib` syntax extension for our experiments.

 OCaml provides a built-in polymorphic comparison operator that inspects the